(a) Scope. This Rule does not apply to a reprimand that is to be issued upon successful termination of a Conditional Diversion Agreement.

 (1) Generally.
 After consideration, the Commission may:

-(A) approve the reprimand, if satisfied that it is appropriate under the circumstances, in which event Bar Counsel shall promptly administer the reprimand to the attorney and terminate the disciplinary or remedial proceeding;
+(A) approve the reprimand, if satisfied that it is appropriate under the circumstances, in which event the Commission shall promptly serve the reprimand on the attorney in accordance with Rule 19-708 and terminate the disciplinary or remedial proceeding;

 (B) disapprove the reprimand, if not satisfied that it is appropriate under the circumstances and direct Bar Counsel to proceed in another manner; or